 top of page

-Community Science soilSHOP 2024
+Neighborhood Science soilSHOP 2025

-Let's Screen Your Soil for Lead!
+Let Us Screen Your Soil for Lead!

-We offer free soil screening to Georgia residents interested in checking their soil for harmful levels of heavy metals such as lead.
-We invite you to bring your soil to the following dates and locations throughout the year:
+We offer free soil screening to Georgia residents interested in checking their soil for harmful levels of heavy metals, such as lead.
+Check our calendar for the next soilSHOP event.

 Please read more information about soilSHOP, how we screen your soil, how to collect samples of soil and the limitations of the program here.